SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 ```

 Properties with `multiple: true` are rarely used in practice, as they are not DOM-friendly (cannot be set in a declarative way, only with Javascript).
-Their most common use case is as *private* properties for communication between related components - for example the higher-order "date picker" component
+Their most common use case is as *private* properties for communication between related components.
+For example, the higher-order "date picker" component
-communicates with its "day picker", "month picker" and "year picker" parts by means of private `multiple` properties (to pass arrays of selected dates).
+communicates with its "day picker", "month picker", and "year picker" parts by means of private `multiple` properties (to pass arrays of selected dates).

 If you need to use a property with `multiple: true` as part of your component's public API, that is fine, but bear in mind the limitations
 (no declarative support as with all Objects, so no attribute for this property).